 Then, in November 2017, I crossed the line at my 4th marathon and second World Major Marathon at the TCS NYC Marathon.
 With the finishing of this marathon, I have now crossed the finish line of 4 Marathons, 20 Half Marathons, 13 10K’s, and 17 5K’s.

 At the conclusion of the 2017 TCS NYC Marathon, I decided to strip it all down and re-boot my running journey.
-Starting in 2018, I am going to work on the 5K distance, focusing on new goals that will hopefully build a solid foundation as I chase down the ultimate dream of marathoners everywhere….to run the Boston Marathon as a time qualifier.
+Starting in 2018, running became very sporadic for me.
+Hey, when you’ve got a little one at home, that can happen.
+With all the stops and starts, here I am, at the end of 2020, focusing on new goals that will hopefully build a solid foundation as I chase down the ultimate dream of marathoners everywhere….to run the Boston Marathon as a time qualifier.

 This journey has been filled with hits and misses.
 However, it has also represented a journey of “I can’t” to “I Can!”
 I hope that in some way, I can inspire others to turn their challenges into victories.
 So, who am I?

 My name is Greg and I’m a huge fan of almost everything Disney.
-It is my great pleasure to not only be a fan of Disney but to work for the Walt Disney Company as a Copyright Paralegal in the Corporate Legal Department as well.
-Although I work for the company, the views I express on this blog are my own.
-Every day I get to come to work at the Walt Disney Studio Lot in Burbank, California.
-I love the fact that you just never know what you’re going to see on any given day.
 My favorite Disney characters are Mickey Mouse (it all started with a mouse, you know.) and Buzz Lightyear.
 My favorite Disney theme park is the original…Disneyland.
 In addition to my love of almost all things Disney, I am a trumpet player, singer, and lover of music.
 So, you will find my love of music mixed into these blogs about Disney and running.
 It seems like these things all work pretty well together.
 On top of these things, I am happily married to a woman who is not only my best friend, but my soul mate.
-In March of 2016, after waiting nearly 3.5 years on the waiting list for domestic infant adoption, we were finally chosen to adopt this amazing little boy…becoming a family of three!
+In March of 2016, after nearly 3.5 years on the waiting list for domestic infant adoption, we were finally chosen to adopt this amazing little boy…becoming a family of three!
 As great as all of the above can define me, nothing defines me more than being a child of God and a follower of Jesus.

 In this blog, I will be discussing anything related to the Walt Disney Company, runDisney events, running, training, and music.
 I intend to publish new posts at least once a week.
 As you can see, there are indexed pages to organize all of the blogs I’ve posted.
 You can see my race bling, and check out my race schedule (with results and links to the recaps).